Addressing Forced Labour in cocoa: what needs to be done?

 Informed by these recent studies, and in line with the willingness and engagement of its members, ICI recently revised its work plan and strategy to support specific interventions that prevent, detect and respond to forced labour risks.

-Over the next two years, ICI will review and adapt its existing supply-chain monitoring tools to better capture forced labour risks in high-risk areas.
-In addition, ICI will work with supply-chain actors, communities and local authorities to design grievance mechanisms adapted to the hidden nature of potential labour exploitations in remote rural areas.
-In order to help prevent forced labour, ICI will also revise its training and awareness-raising materials targeted to cocoa-growing communities and supply-chain actors.
-Finally, ICI will work with government services and specialized NGOs to strengthen their support for workers and children in or at risk of forced labour.
-Results and lessons learned from these activities will be reviewed on ICI’s collective learning platform and shared publicly to inform the whole sector’s response to this critical issue.
+Since January 2019, ICI has started to review and adapt its existing supply-chain monitoring tools to better capture forced labour risks in high-risk areas.
+In addition, ICI began to work with supply-chain actors, communities and local authorities to design grievance mechanisms adapted to the hidden nature of potential labour exploitations in remote rural areas.
+In order to help prevent forced labour, ICI is also currently in revising its training and awareness-raising materials targeted to cocoa-growing communities and supply-chain actors.
+Finally, ICI will continue to work with government services and specialized NGOs to strengthen their support for workers and children in or at risk of forced labour.
+Results and lessons learned from these activities will be reviewed on ICI’s collective learning platform over the next 18 months and shared publicly to inform the whole sector’s response to this critical issue.

 “We’re pleased to have been able to develop a set of actionable recommendations for relevant actors to address the problem of forced labour in strategic, targeted ways.
 We look forward to working with ICI’s multi-stakeholder platform to promote the uptake and implementation of these solutions throughout the cocoa sector, “ said Shawn MacDonald, CEO, Verité.